samperrow/pre-party-browser-hints/readme.txt

 == Changelog ==
 1. Most recent update: November 16, 2021.
-2. Version 1.8.0
+2. Version 1.8.1

 Nov 16, 2021:
-1) releasing the version that allows for the additional upgrade to Pre* Party Pro.
+1) Adding compatibility for Pre* Party Pro.
+When activated, the Pro version allows for resource hints to be added to specific posts, automatically generated prerender, preconnect, and preload hints for each post.
+2) Improved plugin architecture also.

 Sept 7, 2021:
 1) Changed minimum role capability required to use this plugin from "update_plugins" to "manage_options" to address a plugin compatibliity error ("Disable All WordPress Updates").